Owner | Labor | Postpartum | Postpartum Placenta Specialist

-Anne lives in Logan Square with her two cats.
+Anne lives in Avondale with her two cats and her partner.
 When she is not busy supporting clients, she enjoys cooking intricate meals, knitting, and talking about whiskey.

 Coral finally began following her passion for birth work in 2017.
 She trained to be a Labor Doula so she could support women and families during the major life transition that is childbirth.
 Coral believes that non-judgmental and unconditional support for families is key to having a calm and comforting birth experience.

 Coral earned her BFA in Costume Design from The Theatre School at DePaul where she learned the importance of collaboration, artistic expression, and community support.
 And costumes.
 From there, Coral went on to attend cosmetology school and opened a salon and wig studio in Chicago,IL.
 It was here that she realized she loves working with women as they explore different versions of self expression.
 In particular, she began to work with women undergoing major transitions due to hair loss and illness, and this work drover her to find more ways to aid women.

 Coral's focus and passion for birth work started at a young age and continues into adulthood.
 She has worked as a professional nanny, in home daycares as well as summer camps supporting children and families.
 Coral, her partner, and her dog -Bruce Springsteen - live in Logan Square and can be seen walking about town or enjoying a drink on a patio.